UseWebPlatform/motto-UseWebPlatform/README.md

 - **Fast** - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
 - **Engaging** - Feel like a natural app on the device, with an immersive user experience.

-This new level of quality allows Progressive Web Apps to earn a place on the user's home screen.
+This new level of quality allows Progressive Web Apps to earn a place on the user's **home screen**.

 [Introduction to Progressive Web App Architectures](https://developers.google.com/web/ilt/pwa/introduction-to-progressive-web-app-architectures-slides)

-You Don't Need Apache Cordova, PhoneGap, etc.
+**You Don't Need** Apache Cordova, PhoneGap, etc.

 ## 6. Web Accessibility